GabrielZoroaster/Domite/readme.md

   - **Element** – Wraps the given DOM element in a `Node` instance and sets it as the next sibling.
   - **object** – Creates a new `Node` from the provided configuration object and sets it as the next sibling.

+---

 ### node.hidden
 Gets or sets the visibility state of the node.

+---

+### node.class
+Gets or sets the class list of the node.
 #### Type:
 - **Get:** `boolean` – `true` if the node is hidden, `false` otherwise.
 - **Set:** Accepts a `boolean` value: